joell/Cassandra-Mapper/README.md

 **WARNING**

 This code should not be considered stable or reliable in even the furthest stretch of the imagination!
-Feel free to read it, fork it and play with it, attempt to improve it, but expect it to work well, stably, or even at all.
+Feel free to read it, fork it, play with it, and attempt to improve it; but do *not* expect it to work well, stably, or even at all.
 It comes as is with no warrenty or expectations of functionality or safety any kind.

 If you use it in something important, you get to keep the pieces when it breaks!!